Clarion-Limestone Survives North Clarion Rally; Karns City Softball Wins Another Slugfest; Gremlins' Track and Field Teams Earn Sweep of Redbank

 Tommy Smith also went 3 for 4 for the Lions.
 He also struck out 10 in 3 1/3 innings.

+Clarion Limestone sports coverage on Explore and D9Sports.com is brought to you by Redbank Chevrolet and DuBrook.

-North Clarion led 1-0 after the first inning on a RBI single by Peters.
+North Clarion led 1-0 after the first inning on an RBI single by Peters.

 But C-L answered with two runs in the top of the third on a run-scoring single by Hesdon, who scored on a double by Brayden Murray.

-North Clarion tied the game at 2-2 in the fourth on a RBI single by Drake Irwin
+North Clarion tied the game at 2-2 in the fourth on an RBI single by Drake Irwin

 The Lions moved ahead 3-2 with a run in the fifth and then took a 7-2 lead with a four-run sixth, keyed by a two-run double by Hesdon.